aarongustafson/aaron-gustafson.com/source/_posts/2015-03-22-once-upon-a-time-there-was-one-internet-and-it-was-open-to-everyone.markdown

 A  great discussion of the implications of Internet censorship on businesses and the economy.
 Choice quote:

 > When governments begin developing complex and counterintuitive online rules for their various jurisdictions, any semblance of global development is broken down.
-The resulting risk is that we will be left with multiple internets, each with their own rules, laws and jguidelines.
+The resulting risk is that we will be left with multiple internets, each with their own rules, laws and guidelines.